odlp/inflight/README.md

     chmod +x .git/hooks/prepare-commit-msg
     ```

-## Caveats
+## Limitations

-- The Git author's email must match the email used for Pivotal Tracker
+- The git author's email must match the email used for Pivotal Tracker.
+- If you have more than one story started then the most recently updated story ID will be picked.

 ## Todo

 - Add interactive git hook setup
-- Cache the author's Tracker initials to make the hook faster (fewer requests)